An introduction to field extensions and Galois descent for sheaves of vector spaces: Introduction

 In this work, we are going to take the second viewpoint and study extension and descent questions in the case of sheaves of vector spaces and related categories.
 Most of the basic results from the theory of extension of scalars and Galois descent for vector spaces imply (more or less directly) similar results for sheaves of vector spaces, and indeed our main reference will be classical sheaf theory (see, for example, \cite{KS90}).
-However, the technical subtleties of certain statements are not always obvious, and it is difficult to keep the overview of the conditions that are required for every single statement: Some assertions hold for arbitrary field extensions and sheaves, others require finite or Galois extensions or certain constructibility assumptions on the sheaves involved.
-Although the main results in this direction are certainly known to experts or follow from more general frameworks, a unique reference for the details in the concrete setting of sheaves of vector spaces does not seem to exist.
+However, the technical subtleties of certain statements are not always obvious, and it is difficult to keep an overview of the conditions that are required for every single statement: Some assertions hold for arbitrary field extensions and sheaves, others require finite or Galois extensions or certain constructibility assumptions on the sheaves involved.
+Although the main results in this direction are certainly known to experts or follow from more general frameworks, a canonical reference for the details in the concrete setting of sheaves of vector spaces does not seem to exist.
 These concepts play, however, a crucial role in theories like that of mixed Hodge modules, where extension of scalars is used for perverse sheaves.

-The aim of this work is therefore twofold: Firstly, we like to collect and present the main definitions and statements about extension of scalars and Galois descent for sheaves of vector spaces, together with the arguments needed to deduce them from the well-known statements in linear algebra.
-Great parts are therefore meant to be a rather elementary and expository and we do not claim originality for these statements, but we hope that this overview will serve as a useful reference.
+The aim of this work is therefore twofold: Firstly, we want to collect and present the main definitions and statements about extension of scalars and Galois descent for sheaves of vector spaces, together with the arguments needed to deduce them from the well-known statements in linear algebra.
+Great parts are therefore meant to be rather expository and accessible from an elementary perspective.
+We do not claim originality for these statements, but we hope that this overview will serve as a useful reference.